liviucotfas/ase-windows-applications-programming/06 - Windows Forms - Validation, Exceptions, ListView, TreeView.md

 ![Grouped ListView](docs/6/grouped-list.png)
 8. Display the participants in groups (“Children” and “Adults”) as in the previous image

+**Homework**
+1. Also clear/reset the values in the textboxes and in the DateTimePicker when the user clicks the "Add Participant" button

 ### <a name="treeview"></a> TreeView

 **Assignment**